 - It provides basic living expense coverage if you lose your job or primary income source

-- It gives you greater stability during times of financial stress or uncertainty
+- It may offer greater stability during times of financial stress or uncertainty

 - It allows you to tackle unexpected expenses head-on without worry or panic